-Super Sod - Willie Aiken Scholarship: Scholarship will be awarded for one academic year.
+Super Sod - Willie Aiken Scholarship

+Scholarship will be awarded for one academic year.
 Scholarship will be given to needy, worthy individuals.
 Preference will be given to minority candidates with the first option to a child of a Super Sod employee.
 The scholarship is to be used for tuition or required books.
+Candidates must maintain a 2.5 cumulative GPA.
+Grades will be reviewed at the end of each academic term.

+Tri-County Electric Scholarship

-Tri-County Electric Scholarship: Scholarship will be awarded to a full-time student pursuing a degree or a diploma.
+Scholarship will be awarded to a full-time student pursuing a degree or a diploma.
 Applicants or their parents/guardians must be a member of the Tri-County Electric Cooperative, Inc. Special consideration will be given to candidates with a demonstrated financial need.
+Recipient must maintain a "B" average.
+The student must uphold the honor of this scholarship at all times.

-John O. Wesner, Jr. Endowed Scholarship: Scholarship will be awarded in the fall semester for one academic year.
+John O. Wesner, Jr. Endowed Scholarship

+Scholarship will be awarded in the fall semester for one academic year.
 Preference will be given to needy, worthy individuals enrolled in the Business program.
 The scholarship is to be used for tuition or books.
+Candidates must maintain a 2.75 cumulative GPA.
+Grades will be reviewed at the end of each academic term.